sudara/alonetone/app/views/pages/_why_i_built_alonetone.md

 Are we discouraging creativity in general by placing so much emphasis on a final marketable product?

-One answer is to look to our tools to find the answer.
+One answer is to look to our current tools.
 Logic and Ableton both let you export to Soundcloud.
 Final Cut lets you upload to Youtube.

 ## Be official if you want